 Congratulations!
-If you clicked over from my newsletter, you are entered in the drawing for a free signed paperback.
+If you clicked over from my newsletter, you are entered in the drawing for a signed paperbacks.
 Nothing more to do.
 Below is the first chapter of book 12 in the Annabelle Archer Wedding Planner mystery series.
-It’s still a bit rough, so don’t be surprised if you catch a typo or two.
-It hasn’t gone to an editor yet.
-THE TRUFFLE WITH WEDDINGS releases on February 4th!
+Happy Valentine’s Day!

 THE TRUFFLE WITH WEDDINGS